citelao/Spotify-for-Alfred/01-download.md

 		This link will not work if you are not in the middle of setup.
 	8. Pop open Spotifious again to continue setup!
-4. **Link your Spotify application** by selecting it from the menu and logging in to Spotify.
+4. **Link your Spotify application** by selecting the so-named option in Spotifious and logging in to Spotify.
 You'll see a list of what permissions Spotifious uses.
 5. You're done!
 Read the [User's Guide]({{site.baseurl}}/usage) to learn the ins and outs of Spotifious.